mysteriouspants/Apache-Indices/README.md

 # Apache Indices

-A quick set of hacks to make Apache directory indexes look pretty spiffy.

-This is a bunch of modifications to http://antisleep.com/software/indices, including moving everything to JQuery and massively rewriting the CSS to make use of `:nth-child()` selectors, etc. It's overall pretty spiffy.
+Change-up of Apache Indices to use Twitter Bootstrap theme.
+It looks really spiffy now.

 # Install

 Pay extra-special attention to the `.htaccess` files - they're pretty important.
 Dump the junk on your webserver, then mangle the configurations in `header.php` to suit your fancy.
 It'll probably require a bit of tweaking, but it shouldn't be too hard.

-You'll need to go fetch your own JQuery; dump it somewhere and point to that using the config variable.
+You'll need to go fetch your own JQuery and Twitter Bootstrap; dump it somewhere and point to that by editing the header info further down the `header.php` file - it should be fairly self-explanatory.
 After that, enjoy!